varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 The following built-in functions are available:

 ban(expression)
-  Bans all objects in cache that match the expression.
+  Invalidates all objects in cache that match the expression with the ban mechanism.

-hash_data(str)
+call(subroutine)
+  Run a VCL subroutine within the current scope.

+hash_data(input)
-  Adds a string to the hash input.
+  Adds an input to the hash input.
 In the built-in VCL hash_data() is called on the host and URL of the *request*.
+Available in vcl_hash.

+new()
+  Instanciate a new VCL object.
+Available in vcl_init.

+purge()
+  Invalidate all variants of the current object using purge.
+Available in vcl_miss and vcl_hit.

+return()
+  End execution of the current VCL subroutine, and continue to the next step in the request handling state machine.

+rollback()
+  Restore request HTTP headers to their original state.

+synthetic(STRING)
+  Prepare a synthetic response body containing the STRING.
+Available in vcl_synth and vcl_backend_error.

+.. list above comes from struct action_table[] in vcc_action.c.

 regsub(str, regex, sub)
   Returns a copy of str with the first occurrence of the regular